-- (1) The Head of the Local Government Service should sanction perpetrators of irregularities in the internal audit process of MMDAs including executives who intimidate and threaten internal auditors in the course of performing their duties; and also review the remuneration of internal auditors upwards in order to reflect the quality and challenges of their job function. - of Ghana Audit Service should advocate for an Internal Audit Class to be established by an Act of Parliament so that internal auditors in the MMDAs could be placed under the class in order for them to report administratively to the Director-General of IAA so that their independence and objectivity in the discharge of duties can be assured. - (3) a.
-The DDF FOAT Secretariat should shift the focus of the performance assessment from the internal workings of the MMDAs as institutions; to the communities where the true performance of the MMDAs should be determined.
-The focus of the assessment should be as follows: - iii.
-Twenty percent (20%) for MMDAs' internal workings, and iv.
-Eighty percent (80%) for MMDAs' performance in the communities.
+(1) The Head of the Local Government Service should sanction perpetrators of irregularities in the internal audit process of MMDAs including executives who intimidate and threaten internal auditors in the course of performing their duties; and also review the remuneration of internal auditors upwards in order to reflect the quality and challenges of their job

+- (2) The Director-General of Internal Audit Agency and the Auditor-General of Ghana Audit Service should advocate for an Internal Audit Class to be established by an Act of Parliament so that internal auditors in the MMDAs could be placed under the class in order for them to report administratively to the Director-General of IAA so that their independence and objectivity in the discharge of duties can be assured.
+(3) a.
+The DDF FOAT Secretariat should shift the focus of the performance - assessment from the internal workings of the MMDAs as institutions; to the communities where the true performance of the MMDAs should be determined.
+The focus of the assessment should be as follows: Twenty percent (20%) for MMDAs' internal workings, and iii.

+Eighty percent (80%) for MMDAs' performance in the iv. communities.